js-all/bfi/README.md

 ## known issues

-### characters are written on new line everytime
+### characters don't display unless newline

-exactly what the title says, it is done on purpose, because it just wouldn't output them otherwise
+idk why but it does, just write a new line at the end in your bf code

 ## changelog